Lenormju/europython2026-recap/README.md

 * Imogen Wright - How Complex Systems Taught Me To Fail
 * Nikita Karamov - Should you trust Trusted Publishing?
+* William Woodruff - Securing Python for the next decade

 Talks to watch in replay: